RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/00_common.en.md

 Click the ▶ icon to the left of these lines to view the original sequential files and directories individually, similar to the directories.
 {: .notice--info}

-You can upload files directly under the component directory by dropping them in the file display area.
+You can upload a file directly under the component directory by dropping the client PC file in the file display area.

 ### File Operation Buttons Area
 At the top of the file operation area are buttons for file operations.